 New York held the 1998 Olympia and with Yates out of the picture, the title was up for grabs.
 This year a new face showed up at the show, that face being Ronnie Coleman.
 Ronnie came out of nowhere with a huge back and freaky physique to beat Flex Wheeler for his first title.

 The Mandalay Bay Resort & Casino in Las Vegas held the 1999 Mr. Olympia contest.
 The venue was completely sold out.
 Again this year Coleman and Wheeler battled in yet another close contest.
-Ronnie came in to the contest bigger than the previous year which yet again great conditioning.
+Ronnie came in to the contest bigger than the previous year, again with great conditioning.

-Ronnie in the end again took home the title for the second consecutive year.
+Ronnie took home the title for the second consecutive year.
 Once Flex heard the result, he turned his back on the judges and showed them his middle finger.
 Markus Ruhl was disqualified from the contest after testing positive for diuretics.

-2000 came rolling along and Coleman once again came into the contest bigger than the year before and in his freaky conditioning that yet again no one could touch.
-Yet again Flex and Kevin Levrone had to stand there and watch at Ronnie took home his third consecutive trophy.
+2000 came rolling along and Coleman once again came into the contest bigger than the year before, with freaky conditioning that no one could touch.
+Yet again Flex and Kevin Levrone had to stand there and watch Ronnie take home his third consecutive trophy.

 2001 was a scary Olympia for King Ronnie.
 Out of nowhere came Jay Cutler who won the first two rounds of the Mr. Olympia.
 This was by far the most exciting Olympia to date.
 Ronnie for the first time wondered if his physique would hold up to fend off Jay.
 During the evening show, Coleman won both rounds, and beat Jay Cutler by six points to take home the title.
 The final result had some fans asking how Jay lost and swearing that Jay deserved to win.